Would you like to take advantage of your search to drive traffic to the most important pages of your website?

 By default, AddSearch provides you with excellent algorithms to return the most relevant search results for your visitor.
 However, there are special situations where the user needs to make certain results return first amongst the search results.
 In this article, we will look at how you can set up your search so that the most relevant content will appear on top of the search results.
 In other words, we will show you how to make your search results better.

 Pinning the right search results for a specific search can be crucial to your business.
-While site search solutions have excellent algorithms and can be configured for better search results, there are still occasions when the results need to be handpicked to be promoted.
+While AddSearch has very capable search algorithms, there are still occasions when the results need to be handpicked and pinned on top of the search results.

 One occasion for handpicking search results could be a sale for particular products, say iPhones or books from a prolific author.
 The search algorithm most probably returns the most recent or relevant phones or books in the search results.
-However, it may not be aware of the items that are for sale and should be promoted.
+However, the search algorithm may not be aware of these products that are for sale.

-To respond to these occasions, AddSearch has released a new feature that allows you to pick the best results for a specific search term and promote them in the desired order.
+To respond to these occasions, AddSearch has released a new feature that allows you to pick the best results for a specific search term, pin and arrange them in the desired order.